WAS - LAS

 • Which airlines offer Wi-Fi service onboard planes from Washington, D.C. to Las Vegas?

-JetBlue, and Alaska Airlines offer inflight Wi-Fi service on the Washington, D.C. to Las Vegas flight route.
+JetBlue, Alaska Airlines, and American Airlines offer inflight Wi-Fi service on the Washington, D.C. to Las Vegas flight route.

 • Which aircraft models fly most regularly from Washington, D.C. to Las Vegas?